Baloba68/portfolio_website/README.md

 All code is commented for readability.

 Author:
-Adam Sebit
+Adam Sebit.
-Student at the University of Nairobi (Bachelor of Arts) Studying Software Engineering at PowerLearn Project Africa Learning Fundamentals of Generative AI (Udacity Certified) Passionate about Technology, AI, and Software Development.
+Student at the University of Nairobi (Bachelor of Arts).
+Studying Software Engineering at PowerLearn Project Africa.
+Learning Fundamentals of Generative AI (Udacity Certified).
+Passionate about Technology, AI, and Software Development.

 This portfolio is a continuous work in progress as I grow my skills and add more projects.